On the discrete Dirac spectrum of general-relativistic hydrogenic ions with anomalous magnetic moment: The Dirac equation of an electron with anomalous magnetic moment in the Reissner--Weyl--Nordstr o m spacetime

-Assumptions (a), (c), and (d) are trivial to verify.
-Assumption (b) follows from the analysis of the equilibrium points given in section \ref{sec: conv to dyn syst}.
-Now we briefly explain why assumption (e) holds.
+Only property (e) requires some justification.
 A quick calculation shows that Proposition 3.16 from \cite{KLTzGKN} holds for $\e \in (-1,1]$.
 (Note that $\e$ is analogous to $E$ in \cite{KLTzGKN}.)
 A similar argument as used in Lemma 3.17 from \cite{KLTzGKN} also holds.
 This combined with Theorem 3.5 in \cite{KLTzGKN} shows that assumption (e) holds.

-Therefore the consequences of assumptions (a) - (e) laid out in section 3.2 of \cite{KLTzGKN} hold for our system which we briefly discuss.
+Therefore the consequences of properties (a) - (e) laid out in section 3.2 of \cite{KLTzGKN} hold for our system which we briefly discuss.
 Associated to the dynamical system on $\mc{C}$ is a topological number called the \emph{winding number} $w_\e$ \cite[Def.
 3.2]{KLTzGKN} which counts the number of times the unstable manifold $\mc{W}^-_\e$ winds around the cylinder.
-Specifically, let $\wt{\mc{W}}^-_\e$ denote the lift of $\mc{W}^-_\e$ to the universal cover $\wt{C} = [0,1] \times \R$ beginning at $(0,0)$.
+Specifically, let $\wt{\mc{W}}^-_\e$ denote the lift of $\mc{W}^-_\e$ to the universal cover $\wt{C} = [0,1] \times \RR$ beginning at $(0,0)$.
 Then $\wt{\mc{W}}^-_\e$ terminates at either a lift of the nodal point $N^+_\e$ or a lift of the saddle point $S^+_\e$; hence it terminates at $(1, -2\pi N \pm \arccos\e)$ for some $N \in \Z$.
 This number $N$ is precisely the winding number.

 To establish existence and uniqueness of saddles connectors with different winding numbers, we rely on the following proposition.

 \begin{prop} Let $N$ be an integer.
 Suppose there exist two parameter values $\e' < \e''$ such that